Xander Schauffele Betting Profile: The Sentry - PGA TOUR

 - In his last four appearances at The Sentry, Schauffele has an average finish of sixth, and an average score of -24.

-- Schauffele last participated in The Sentry in 2023, missing the cut with a score of -3.
+- In Schauffele's most recent appearance at The Sentry, in 2023, he missed the cut after posting a score of -3.

 Schauffele's Recent Performances

-- Schauffele has posted one top-five finish and two top-10 finishes over his last five events.
+- Schauffele has posted one top-five finish and two top-10 finishes over his last five appearances.

 - Schauffele has finished with a score lower than the tournament average in four of his last five tournaments, including one finish within three strokes of the leader.

-- He has carded an average score of -7 over his last five appearances.
+- He has an average score relative to par of -7 in his last five events.

-- In terms of driving distance, Xander Schauffele has averaged 304.5 yards in his past five starts.
+- Off the tee, Xander Schauffele has averaged 304.5 yards in his past five tournaments.

 - In his past five starts, Schauffele is averaging 2.180 Strokes Gained: Putting.

-- Looking at Strokes Gained: Total, Schauffele has an average of 7.344 in his past five tournaments.
+- Schauffele is averaging 7.344 Strokes Gained: Total in his past five tournaments.

 Schauffele's Advanced Stats and Rankings